Do you want to know your FI number? Exactly how much money do you need to retire & be free? That’s what you will learn

 As you can see, these amounts are significantly higher than the amounts above because we look at higher spending here.

 The fastest way to cut your time towards financial independence or early retirement is to cut your spending or live on half your paycheck.
 The story of the Mexican fisherman illustrates perfectly how you can live on less and be happy.

 The less you need in early retirement, the less you need to save now.

 Your FI Number Is No Holy Grail

 This is your quick reminder that your FI number is no holy grail.
-Your FI number may change over time, your retirement goals in life may change, or the situation you’re in changes.
+Your FI number may change over time, your retirement goals in life may change, or the situation you’re in may change.

 Regularly check in with your FI number to see if you still resonate with it.
 What is your projected spending?
 Do you still feel comfortable with your safe withdrawal rate?